TMJ Treatment in Boca Raton

 Headaches and jaw pain can be a symptom of TMJ disorder.

 Causes of TMJ

-Dr. Radu is extremely knowledgeable and proficient at equalizing out your bite, whatever the cause of the misalignment.
+Our doctors are extremely knowledgeable and proficient at equalizing out your bite, no matter the cause of the misalignment.

-He also takes impressions and uses a device that precisely measures and records how your upper and lower jaw fit together.
-Diagnosis includes manually assessing the TMJ while you open and close your mouth; noting how wide you can open, if there is pain or a sound is heard.
+The doctors first do a comprehensive diagnostic exam to detect for a TMJ disorder.
+They use digital X-rays to see if there is a structural disorder with the bones or disc in the joint.
+They also take impressions and use a device that precisely measures and records how your upper and lower jaw fit together.
+Diagnosis includes manually assessing the TMJ while you open and close your mouth, noting how wide you can open, if there is pain or a sound is heard.

-Dr. Radu uses the state-of-the-art T-Scan analyzer to diagnose TMJ and optimize your bite.
+Our doctors use the state-of-the-art T-Scan analyzer to diagnose TMJ and optimize your bite.
 It’s a handheld device that measures relative biting forces.
-It’s as simple as biting down on the sensor.
-A 3D image is immediately displayed showing Dr. Radu, and you, where the pressure points are.
-It shows such factors as which tooth hits first, and even where earlier dental restorations, or shifted teeth, may be interfering with your bite alignment.
+For the patient, using it is as simple as biting down on the sensor.
+A 3D image is immediately displayed showing the doctor and you precisely where the pressure points are.
+It shows such factors as which tooth hits first and even where earlier dental restorations, or shifted teeth, may be interfering with your bite alignment.

-Dr. Radu makes the correction of any bite misalignment an integral part of any major dental treatment.
-This is because he understands the way in which excessive and uneven forces can damage or eventually destroy teeth and previous dental work.
+Our doctors make the correction of any bite misalignment an integral part of any major dental treatment.
+This is because they understand the way in which excessive and uneven forces can damage or eventually destroy teeth and previous dental work.

 - Anti-inflammatory medication